 "What you heard from me, keep as the pattern of sound teaching." -- 2 Timothy 1:13

-For us, Jesus is Lord of all, the Savior of the world who in the cross and His resurrection met and conquered death, hell, sin and the grave.
-Christ has put to flight all powers of evil, and by the Holy Spirit Christ now makes His victory available to all His disciples.
+For us, Jesus is Lord of all, the Savior of the world who, on the cross and in His resurrection, met and conquered death, hell, sin, and the grave.
+Christ has put to flight all powers of evil, and by the Holy Spirit.1 Christ now makes His victory available to all His disciples.

 At SNU, we focus attention on Christ rather than on the disciple.
-While the individual disciple is important, we want to steer students away from the errors of subjectivism, introversion and isolationism.
+While the individual disciple is important, we steer students away from the errors of subjectivism, introversion, and isolationism.
 The New Testament order is: first, our being "in Christ" and, secondly, "Christ in" us.

 The doctrine of the Scriptures that the membership of the Church of the Nazarene embraces is our norm ("Whatever is not contained therein is not to be enjoined as an article of faith").
 The Old and New Testaments inerrantly reveal the will of God in all things necessary for our salvation.
 Those writings are authoritative in all things related to faith and Christian practice.

-The movement of which we are a part is not fundamentalist in its doctrine of the Scriptures.
-Among other things this means that the authority of the Scriptures is soteriological (concerned with salvation).
+The movement we are a part of is not fundamentalist in its doctrine of the Scriptures.
+Among other things, this means that the authority of the Scriptures is focused on soteriology (concerned with salvation).
 Salvation, of course, includes both Christian faith and practice.
-Hence, where the Scriptures speak on matters of ethics -- how the life of Christ is manifest in the Church and His disciples -- they are authoritative. [ more on authority of Bible ]
+Hence, where the Scriptures do speak on matters of ethics (how the life of Christ is manifest in the Church and His disciples), they are authoritative. [ more on authority of Bible ]

 We make clear that all persons everywhere are called to be Jesus' disciples.
 In this regard, we are explicitly Arminian.